exteranto/exteranto.github.io/articles/your-first-exteranto.md

 ### Load the Unpacked Extension

-Running `watch` will execute a project build, resulting in `dist` and `packs` folders being created in the top level of the directory.
+Running `watch` will execute a project build, resulting in `dist` and `packs` folders being created in the project root directory.

 `dist` contains the transpiled extension files `background.js` and `content.js`.

 `packs` contains uncompressed browser extension packages to be loaded in the browser locally.
-Loading from packs into the browser, we have the benefit of hot reloading during debugging and development, though the extension still needs to be manually refreashed from within the browser itself.
+Loading from packs into the browser, we have the benefit of hot reloading during debugging and development, though the extension still needs to be manually refreshed from within the browser itself.

 To install the extension locally for develpment and debugging open Chrome and navigate to the `chrome://extensions` page where you can toggle developer mode,